 Alternative 2a is the same as Alternative 1 with the addition of advanced treatment using MF/RO/UV-AOP and supplemental flow from IEUA's recycled water system.
 The advanced treated water would be sent to Montclair Basin for spreading.
 Alternative 2b is presented as a phased approach to Alternative 2a.
 In Alternative 2b, advanced treated water could be sent to Montclair Basin for spreading or ASR wells for injection.
 An overview of Alternatives 2a and 2b are shown on Figure 11 and Figure 12, respectively.
 Additionally, a preliminary process flow diagram and mass balance for Alternative 2 is shown on Figure 13.
+For the mass balance flows, process availability to allow time for maintenance and other activities was not considered.
 As shown, the City's recycled water would be combined with the Spadra Well 19 water prior to advanced treatment using MF/RO/UV-AOP.
 The proposed treatment train would provide a low TDS, high quality product for groundwater recharge and would require discharge of a concentrated brine into the Northern NRW pipeline.